YasiruLak/YasiruLak/README.md

 - 🤔 I’m looking for help with `Coding`
 - 💬 Ask me about anything : <a href="tel:+94 76 83 83 493">`076 - 83 83 493`</a>
 - 😄 Pronouns : `yasi`
-- ⚡ Fun fact: I love to leave my phone unanswered and then text them to know why they had called.
+- ⚡ Fun fact: I love to leave my phone unanswered and then text them to know why they had called

 <h3 align="left">📫 Donation:</h3>